-Section 19-10 lists the types of matters that may be appealed and is jurisdictional.
-If the action appealed is not one of the subjects listed within the rule, or the remedy sought is not one that the hearing officer has authority to grant, the hearing officer has no authority to consider the arguments or merits of the appeal.
-In re Valdez, CSA 96-06, p.
-1 (Order 11/16/06).
+CSR 19-10 [now 19-20] lists the types of matters that may be appealed and is jurisdictional.
+If the action appealed is not one of the subjects listed within the CSR, or the remedy sought is not one that the Hearing Officer has authority to grant, the Hearing Officer has no authority to consider the appeal.
+In re Valdez, CSA 96-06 (Order 11/16/06).

-The 2006 amendments to the Career Service Rules make it clear that an applicant may no longer appeal a disqualification decision made by the personnel director or his designee.
-In re Connors, CSA 35-06, p.
-3 (Order 8/9/06).
+The 2006 amendments to the CSRs make it clear that an applicant may no longer appeal a disqualification decision made by the personnel director or his designee.
+In re Connors, CSA 35-06, 3 (Order 8/9/06).

-Challenge to legality of background check is not properly before hearing officer on appeal when appellant answered the questions without objection, and did not assert a discrimination claim in the appeal.
-In re Mitchell, CSA 05-05, p.
-8 (6/27/05).
+Challenge to legality of background check question is not properly before Hearing Officer on appeal when appellant answered the question without objection, and did not assert a discrimination claim in the appeal.
+In re Mitchell, CSA 05-05, 8 (6/27/05).